chuckleplant/blog/README.md

 # [Chuck LePlant](https://chuckleplant.github.io/)

-This blog is hosted in GitHub pages, using Jekyll underneath.
-I'm using Webjeda's theme: [Krishnai](http://webjeda.com/krishna/).
+This blog is hosted in GitHub pages, using [Jekyll](https://jekyllrb.com/) underneath.
+I'm using Webjeda's theme: [Krishna](http://webjeda.com/krishna/).

 Have fun!